 In John Oliver’s episode on charter schools, he did what he does best — systematically deconstruct a vexed and complex issue without coming off as sanctimonious or boring.
-Fraud, inefficiency and rampant closures have dogged charter schools for far too long and, even as an alarming number of recent news reports by small and regional publications have made light of this, politicians and the mainstream news media have scarcely blinked.
+Fraud, inefficiency, and rampant closures have dogged charter schools for far too long.
+And even as an alarming number of recent news reports by small and regional publications have made light of this, politicians and the mainstream news media have scarcely blinked.

-We’ve worked with charter schools for several years now, we’ve consulted educationists, met with key stakeholders and thought long and hard about the problems that ail the charter school system.
+We’ve worked with charter schools for several years now.
+We’ve consulted educationists, met with key stakeholders, and thought long and hard about the problems that ail the charter school system.
 About a year ago, we made our own diagnosis and identified why charter schools were failing.

-In other words, the PO is used to make sure that the product delivered actually meets the organization’s expectations.
-More importantly, without a PO, there’s no way to know if the invoice is actually even legit — some questionable seller can send the charter school an invoice for a product and there would be no way to establish if someone from the organization actually purchased the product.
+In other words, the PO makes sure that the product delivered actually meets the organization’s expectations.
+More importantly, without a PO, there’s no way to know if the invoice is actually even legitimate.
+Some questionable seller can send the charter school an invoice for a product and there would be no way to establish if someone from the organization actually purchased the product.

 What this essentially means is that teachers can place orders without checking with the school management first.
 We needn’t explain why this would be a problem.
 But, there’s also an opportunity cost involved.
 Teachers aren’t procurement officers, they do not have the time or expertise to get the best bang for the buck.